jleung7158/WageGauge/journals/james.md

 5/19/23
 Today I worked on setting up the front-end framework for the company detail page, so that I can fill it with data collected later.

+We discussed potentially using redux but saved that for after we get the back-end fully functional.

+For aha! moments, it was really cool figuring out how to connect data between child and parent components for the front-end, though I think redux will be doing that too.

+5/20/23
+Today we worked on joining the positions and employees database.
+I will be working on implementing redux into the company detail page.

+We decided to stick to Andrew's styling lead.

+For aha! moments,